-I’m a second-generation homeschooler, and no, I can’t believe I’m admitting that here.
+I’m also second-generation homeschooler, and no, I can’t believe I’m admitting that here.
 My parents were pioneers in the homeschooling movement (homeschooling in a communist country behind the Iron Curtain, anyone?)
 They never meant to become trailblazing homeschoolers.
 They didn’t set out to buck the system.
 But when we lived in the former Yugoslavia, they saw the rows of primary school children in red scarves pledging allegiance to Tito’s socialist republic, and knew there had to be another option for education.

-Years later, I find myself here, having been in this homeschool world for years upon years upon years, first abroad, and then all over this country — the Midwest, Northern California, and Central Florida.
+Years later, I find myself here, having been in this homeschool world for years upon years upon years, first abroad, and then all over this country — the Midwest, Northern California, Central Florida, and middle Tennessee.
 I’ve seen behind the curtain.
 I can tell you all the publishers, all the speakers, and what they stand for — not just today, but going back the last couple decades.
 I’m not new to this scene.
 I’ve seen it all: the good, the bad, and whole lot of ugly.
 To be frank, while I’ve always believed in homeschooling, I haven’t necessarily always liked being associated with homeschool subculture.
 I say this even as a ‘success story’, someone who was homeschooled from pre-K through high school, went on to receive a university degree and emerged personally unscathed with no family disasters.
 I have incredible parents who gave me a stellar educational experience.

 But you have to understand — I’ve seen the ragged fringes of an already-fringe movement.
 The stories you read in the news about homeschooling scandals?
 They aren’t always about strangers.
 I’ve been privy to the closed door goings on of subcultures within subcultures within subcultures.
 I’ve had brushes with very cultish movements (I lived in NorCal; it was bound to happen).
 It hasn’t always been good.
 But do you know what?
 My path as a homeschool mom doesn’t have to be tainted by the things I’ve seen as a homeschool kid.
 God is rewriting my story.
 God is re-writing my view of what it means to be a homeschooler.
 That’s so freeing!